How to Deal with Lawyer Burnout

 In studies of physicians, those who had the most dissatisfaction with the quality of their relationships with patients had a 22-fold higher risk of burnout.
 If you can improve your relationships by acknowledging how difficult you might be right now, acknowledging your loneliness, and being compassionate to others, this could go a long way to healing your burnout.

 If you can, identify and isolate the stressors.
 It may be your job, but maybe it’s your boss, your team, certain coworkers.
 It may not be possible to quit your job or change bosses or coworkers, but you may consider figuring out a way to manage your bosses.
-Take a break to walk around.
-Take a break to take a vacation and truly unplug.
+Take a break to walk around every day.
+Take vacation and truly unplug.
 Breathe.

 Live a Healthy Lifestyle

-It seems a little glib to say just be healthy, but it does help our bodies cope with stress.
+It seems a little glib to say just be healthy.
+But living a healthy lifestyle helps our bodies cope with stress.
 Eating well, limiting alcohol and drugs, sleeping, practicing mindfulness, taking breaks, exercising – all are important.
 It’s a good start to do things to help yourself where you can.
+It’s not a magic pill.
+Actually, it’s the least we can do for ourselves.

 Get Professional Help or Help from the Community

-But there are so many resources to help lawyers with burnout.
+But there are so many resources to help lawyers get professional help with burnout.
 Some to consider:

 Conclusion – How to Deal with Lawyer Burnout

 The first step in solving any problem is acknowledging it.
 You can’t fix what you can’t see or identify.
-Just know that the physical manifestations of burnout are not normal and not to be tolerated.
+Then you have to address the problem.
+The physical manifestations of burnout are neither normal nor to be tolerated.
 There are many things that you can try to do to help and always remember, you’re not alone.
 Good luck.